Addressing compounding problems

 For people with medical conditions, living without adequate heating or cooling can increase their risk of illness or death.
 Those most at risk include older people; young children; and individuals with chronic respiratory, cardiovascular, neurological, musculoskeletal or mental health conditions.
 These groups are over‑represented in low‑income households.

 Even if people own their own home, the high cost of energy upgrades (for example, installing reverse cycle heating and cooling) stops households being able to improve their living conditions.
-In addition, limited information and difficulty finding trustworthy suppliers create barriers to making upgrades that could improve indoor temperatures.
+In addition, limited or inapplicable information and difficulty finding trustworthy suppliers create barriers to making upgrades that could improve indoor temperatures.

 CSH was designed as a targeted response to these combined challenges.
-It aimed to help identified households undertake energy upgrades that would enhancing both health and climate resilience by improving indoor temperatures, reducing energy bills and lowering CO₂ emissions.
+It aimed to help identified households undertake energy upgrades that would enhance both health and climate resilience by improving indoor temperatures, reducing energy bills and lowering CO₂ emissions.

 Interconnected factors addressed by Climate Safe Homes